cwhitson97/WeatherApp/README.md

 Status of Project: The Main executable file is functional, but only displays a Label to verify that the window launches.

-2. Connect all the modules to the main executable, and build up the GUI and UI design.
+1. Connect all the modules to the main executable, and build up the GUI and UI design.
 Will also begin writing up the test cases for verifying the functionality of the weather app.
+2.

 __Nick Wilkins's Next Steps:__
-1. Fix the website up and start to work with other team members so that we can get the code runnin.
+1. Fill in  the UML using the code from mater branch  using pynsource
+2. Have a showcase application on the master branch so that we can present
+3.